sofiesh/L1_module/README.md

 # My Module
 By implementing finCalc.js into your application you will get access to financial calculations support.
-It is a simple and user-friendly way to calculate key figures such as NPV, IRR and payback period.
+It is a simple and user-friendly way to implement calculations in your console or client application.

 # About finCalc
 The module contains calculations on: